sheltermanager/asm3/src/static/pages/manual/_sources/animals.rst.txt

 enter that data again for repeat visits and generate a new shelter code for the animal.

-If you have the option unticked for :menuselect:`Settings --> Options --> Remove --> Remove the entry history section from animal records` then the system will allow you to archive the information on the Entry slider to Entry History so that entry information can be entered each time the animal returns to the
+If you have the option unticked for :menuselection:`Settings --> Options --> Remove --> Remove the entry history section from animal records` then the system will allow you to archive the information on the Entry slider to Entry History so that entry information can be entered each time the animal returns to the